openvolley/ovscout2/README.md

     reasonably fast
--   the scouting process avoids unnecessarily asking for information (e.g. information that can be inferred by other means, such as the serving player), and tries to pre-fill as much information as it can at each data entry step.
-It will learn a team’s patterns of play, so that it can e.g. suggest the most likely player to have attacked, passed or dug a certain ball
+-   the scouting process avoids unnecessarily asking for information (e.g. information that can be inferred by other means, such as the player next to serve), and tries to pre-fill as much information as it can at each data entry step.
+It will learn a team’s patterns of play, so that it can suggest the most likely player to have attacked, passed or dug a certain ball
 -   the interface can be tailored for simple or advanced scouting, with more details in the latter

 This software is intended for scouts who do not have access to professional scouting software or who aren’t proficient with it.
-It is an alternative to the many tablet- and phone-based scouting apps, but provides more complete match data that is fully dvw compatible, and (we hope) is easy to use.
+It is an alternative to the many available tablet- and phone-based scouting apps, but provides more complete match data that is fully dvw compatible, and (we hope) is easy to use.
 It is unlikely to replace professional scouting software used by scouts who can already capture match data in real time.

 ## Usage